protontypes/open-sustainable-technology/docs/community.md

 - [Public Lab](https://publiclab.org/) - A community and a non-profit, democratizing science to address environmental issues that affect people.
 - [Open Source Ecology Germany e.V](https://www.ose-germany.de/) - A non-profit association based in Berlin whose goal is the development and dissemination of sustainable open source hardware projects.
 - [Green Software Foundation](https://greensoftware.foundation/) - Non-profit with the mission to create a trusted ecosystem of people, standards, tooling and best practices for building green software.
+- [Safecast](https://safecast.org/) - Safecast is an international volunteer driven non-profit organization whose goal is to create useful, accessible, and granular environmental data.